bernhardAxonIvy/doc/source/designer-guide/configuration/variables.rst

       encrypted.
 You can fix this via a :ref:`problems-view` > *QuickFix*.

   * **Daytime:** The value of this Variable is interpreted as a time of day.
-  * **Enum:** You can use this option to define a list of possible values which this Variable is allowed to take on.
+  * **Enum:** You can use this option to define a list of possible values that this Variable is allowed to take on.
   * **File:** This option configures the value of this Variable to be read from an external file.
 This file can be a :file:`.json` or a :file:`.txt` file.
-If your Variable is called :code:`myFile` and it should be a :code:`json` file, then your file must be located at :file:`<project>/config/variables/myFile.json`.
+If your Variable is called :code:`myFile` and it should be a :code:`JSON` file, then your file must be located at :file:`<project>/config/variables/myFile.json`.
 Alternatively, the :code:`variables` prefix can also be part of the filename rather than a parent directory.
 So, the file